SerafimArts/Boson/README.md

 - The WebView Controller is initialized ONLY after the window has been moved, otherwise `Failed to create WebView Controller` has been thrown.
+- TODO: The WebView is not rendering at the moment.

 ## Example